 Monopoly Power Leads to Exhorbinant Profit Margins

-For those that would defend SAP or Oracle’ margins, there is a problem.
+For those that would defend SAP or Oracle’s margins, there is a problem.
 Economists state that excessive profits are evidence of monopoly power.
 How did Pablo Escobar end up controlling 80% of the cocaine that was distributed and consumed in the US market?
 He murdered competitors.
-At one time Pablo Escobar had 500 sicarios or hit men working for him.
-SAP and Oracle use a different approach, they combine a partner ecosystem with constant acquisitions and leverage monopolistic control of a core component of enterprise software (the ERP system for SAP, the database for Oracle).
+At one time, Pablo Escobar had 500 sicarios or hitmen working for him.
+SAP and Oracle use a different approach.
+They combine a partner ecosystem with constant acquisitions.
+They also leverage monopolistic control of a core component of enterprise software (the ERP system for SAP, the database for Oracle).

-Economists are clear on this, there is no way SAP or Oracle could maintain such margins unless they possessed and exercised monopoly power against their customers.
-Both criminal organizations like the Medellin drug cartel and overgrown organizations like SAP and Oracle lead to monopoly profits.
+Economists are clear on this, and there is no way SAP or Oracle could maintain such margins unless they possessed and exercised monopoly power against their customers.
+Both criminal organizations like the Medellin drug cartel and large organizations like SAP and Oracle lead to monopoly profits.

-I have had a number of people reach out to me and express surprise at the margins described in the article of SAP and Oracle support.
-Apparently, this was less common knowledge than I had anticipated.
-The point of the article was to compare the margin to an illegal operation as a means of understanding how SAP and Oracle are able to do it and get away with it.
+I have had some people reach out to me and express surprise at the margins described in the article of SAP and Oracle support.
+This was less common knowledge than I had anticipated.
+The point of the article was to compare the margin to an illegal operation as a means of understanding how SAP and Oracle can do it and get away with it.

 We have heard quite a bit from SAP consultants or resources who did not like this article at all.
 The primary issue with SAP consultants have chosen to focus on is whether the comparison should have been drawn.
 As I was reading up on Pablo Escobar, I found out what the margin on his cocaine was.
 I thought,